DavidWells/davidwells.io-v1/content/blog/2020-05-25-rise-of-embarrassingly-parallel-serverless-compute.md

 ![no-moore-free-lunch-image](https://user-images.githubusercontent.com/532272/84102123-716eea80-a9c4-11ea-951a-07c733c36bbd.jpg)

 **Note:** If you are comfortable with Kubernetes and scaling out clusters for big data jobs & the parallel workloads described below, godspeed!
-The approach described below in "serverless compute" section would work in in managed servers with the typical caveats.
+The approach described below in "serverless compute" section would work in in managed servers with the typical manage it yourself caveats.

 **For the adventurous**, curious about how this looks in a serverless world, continue reading.